To keep alert to changing government advice with regards to Covid-19, please visit www.gov.uk/coronavirus.

 The advice remains that if you develop symptoms of Covid-19 such as a new continuous cough or fever or loss of/change in sense of smell and taste, you must self-isolate at home for 7 days.
 If you are self-isolating or have been advised to do so by a Track and Trace officer, you must not come to the GP practice.

 If you have been told to self-isolate because of coronavirus and you need a note for your employer, you do not need to contact your GP practice; the information you need is here: https://111.nhs.uk/isolation-note/

 Currently all requests for appointments will be assessed and a medical practitioner will speak to you before arranging a face-to-face appointment.
+If you are coming into the practice for an appointment, we recommend that you wear a face mask or covering.
 These restrictions are in place to protect patients and to ensure our staff can stay healthy and continue to run the practice.
 Thank you for your co-operation.

 The facility to book appointments on-line has temporarily been suspended due to COVID-19 (Coronavirus).

 Please follow the link below to the new on-line consultation service that the practice is offering.